Peter was born and raised in Perth, Western Australia and graduated from Mount Lawley College of Advanced Education with Majors in

-After gaining an Arts Council bursary to work in children's theatre where his work covered performances for the Festival of Perth and specialised productions for children with intellectual disabilities, Peter appeared in The Beatles musical "Fool on the Hill", toured Western Australia and the Northern Territory in "The Rubbedy Dubbedy Pub Show" and performed in Frank Baden-Powell's Old Time Music Hall season for six months before joining the Hole in the Wall Theatre Company to appear in Gordon Graham's "Demolition Job" directed by Edgar Metcalfe.
+After gaining an Arts Council bursary to work in children's theatre where his work covered performances for the Festival of Perth and specialised productions for children with intellectual disabilities, Peter appeared in The Beatles musical "Fool on the Hill", toured Western Australia and the Northern Territory in "The Rubbedy Dubbedy Pub Show" and performed in Frank Baden-Powell's Old Time Music Hall season before joining the Hole in the Wall Theatre Company to appear in Gordon Graham's "Demolition Job" directed by Edgar Metcalfe.

 Under the directorship of Raymond Omodei at The Hole he appeared in ten productions over a two year period.
 Among these were Louis Nowra's "Inside The Island", Engstrand in Ibsen's "Ghosts", "Brecht on Brecht" and acclaimed performances as Oedipus in "Oedipus", Barry Moon in Clem Gorman's "A Manual of Trench Warfare", Betty/Gerry in Caryl Churchill's "Cloud Nine", Ron Elisha's "Einstein"; then with the National Theatre Company: Mick in Harold Pinter's classic "The Caretaker".